-Watch straps take an absolute beating, often unnoticed.
-This is a strip of material with an average thickness of 2mm and an average width of 18mm.
+Watch straps can take an absolute beating, often unnoticed.
 It is wrapped around your wrist every morning, a metal tongue punching through the same hole on each occasion.
-It will absorb the oils from your skin for the next 14+ hours; get wet each time you watch your hands; be exposed to sun, wind, rain, hail, or snow (all in the same day if you reside in Scotland like us); not to mention fumes or detritus - while perhaps picking up some food or coffee stains at lunch.
-There was that one time you went for a swim after work and didn’t take it off, even though we definitely told you that you should.
+It will absorb the oils from your skin for the next 14+ hours; get wet each time you watch your hands; be exposed to sun, wind, rain, hail, or snow (all in the same day if you reside in Scotland like us).
+It might even pick up some food or coffee stains at lunch.
+There was also that one time you went for a swim after work and didn’t take it off, even though we definitely told you that you should.

 Working with incredible craftspeople like those mentioned above doesn’t take away from the fact that customers need to look after your strap though, whether it is leather or rubber.
 We suggest - in an ideal world - replacing leather straps every 9-12 months, and rubber straps every 18 months.
-The world is not ideal though (by any means), so we have included some tips and advice below to help you improve the longevity of your purchase and keep it looking as good as possible for the great period of time.
+We have included some tips and advice below to help you improve the longevity of your purchase.

-Firstly, remove the strap from your watch using the forked end of the tool we provided on purchase, then remove the small spring-bars from the strap (the two pins that attach strap to watch).
+Firstly, remove the strap from your watch using the forked end of the tool we provided with your purchase, then remove the small spring-bars from the strap (the two pins that attach the strap to watch).
 Keep them safe.
-You do not want to get these small metal components wet as the springs inside can rust through prolonged contact with moisture.

-A simple neutral soap and a warm moist cloth can do wonders.
+A simple, neutral, soap and a warm moist cloth can do wonders.
 Work in small circular motions focusing on the top side of the strap then turning your attention to any obvious stains.
-Our leather is naturally veg tanned, so you don’t want to use a very wet cloth or produce too much of a soap lather.
-Avoid getting the glued seams around the pin holes wet.
-The rough side of the strap that touches your wrist has a textured quality that means it hides a lot of marks, so ideally you would leave this side alone.
-As with any naturally porous material, strong stains will be hard to remove: we say embrace them, and enjoy the way the aesthetic of your watch develops throughout the years of its life.
-These tips are really about removing surface dirt and increasing longevity.
+Our leather is naturally veg-tanned, so you don’t want to use a very wet cloth or produce too much of a soap lather.

-How to look after your rubber watch straps
+How to look after your rubber watch strap:

-Thankfully, rubber straps are easier to look after than their leather counterparts by some margin.
-A lot of people like the materiality of leather and the way it develops over time, but if you’re looking for the ultimate in simplicity and upkeep, our NBR compound rubber version is the one for you.
+Thankfully, rubber straps require less maintenance to look after than their leather counterparts by some margin.
+A lot of people like the materiality of leather and the way it develops over time, but if you’re looking for a more simple and hardwearing option then a rubber strap is a good choice.

-Once again, remove the strap from your watch using the forked end of the tool we provided on purchase, then remove the small spring-bars from the strap (the two pins that attach strap to watch) to avoid them getting wet.
+Once again, remove the strap from your watch using the forked end of the tool we provided with your purchase, then remove the small spring-bars from the strap (the two pins that attach the strap to watch) to avoid them getting wet.

 The most economical and easy cleaning method is to use some washing-up liquid on a warm moist cloth.
-It can be a little wetter than what you might use on a leather strap, but you still don’t want a huge amount of foam or total saturation.
+It can be a little wetter than what you might use on a leather strap, but you still don’t want a huge amount of soap.
 Rub the cloth in circular motions until you see the dirt or mark start to break up.
-Avoid the pin holes at the end of strap if you can - you do not want water collecting in them when you re-insert the pins.

 We hope you found some of these tips and directions useful.
-In reality it is simply common sense, but these things warrant a reminder - it can be easy to forget just how harshly we all treat our watches.
-If there is one thing to take away: for want of a better phrase, you can’t polish a turd.
+In reality, it is simply common sense, but these things warrant a reminder - it can be easy to forget just how harshly we all treat our watches.
 Start as you mean to go on.
-Etc. Keep your strap in as good a condition as possible from day one and it should last for many years to come.
-In our office, across the Instrmnt team there are straps of all ages being worn - from a couple of months to 5 years - and some of the older ones now look the best.
-A deep patina or a couple of marks can tell a great story, and doesn’t immediately mean your strap is past its best.
+Keep your strap in as good a condition as possible from day one and it should last for many years to come.
+In our office, across the Instrmnt team, there are straps of all ages being worn - from a couple of months to 5 years - and some of the older ones now look the best.
+A deep patina or a couple of marks can tell a great story and doesn’t immediately mean your strap is past its best.